 Example of Monthly Budget

 This example of a monthly budget uses my worksheet to help organize expenses into categories.
-It takes into account the budgeted amount, the actual amount and the differences and adjustments required to come up with a Zero Sum Budget.
+The example budget takes into account the budgeted amount, the actual amount and the differences and adjustments required to come up with a Zero Sum Budget.

 My Monthly Budget Example

 In this scenario for a monthly budget, you can see the budgeted figures, the actual figures and the differences.
-Hopefully, it will give you an idea of how a budget worksheet will help you keep track of dollars spent and saved.
+Hopefully, this example monthly budget will give you an idea of how a budget worksheet will help you keep track of dollars spent and saved.

-The budget worksheet in this example is the one that you get for free when you subscribe to the blog.
+The budget worksheet in this example is the one that I give to you for free.

 How To Make a Budget and Stick to It